jamesrharwood/thesis/chapters/appendix/deficiencies.md

 ######## Barriers addressed: Researchers may not know what reporting guideline is their best fit

 Although participants commented on the links to related guidelines, they did not comment on the "if...then..." structure of these links.

-#TODO I need to check that the untested components are listed as such in the methods table and in the defining content chapter.